-The effects also go far beyond infringement on your individual right to privacy: they have a chilling effect on democratic society: imagine being afraid to a protest because the government can track you through your phone and arrest you, or being afraid your conversations with friends are being scrutinised, imagine being afraid to speak up out because the government can reveal your secrets publicly, or being a journalist trying to protect your source when all communications are monitored.
-This is what general and indiscriminate data retention allows.
+The effects go far beyond infringement on your individual right to privacy.
+They have a chilling effect on democratic society: imagine being afraid to a protest because the government can track you through your phone, or being afraid your conversations with friends are being scrutinised; imagine being afraid to speak up out because the government can reveal your secrets publicly, or being a journalist trying to protect your source when all communications are monitored.

 - Data retention for “National Security”: In exceptional situations, such as an imminent terrorist attack, the European Court of Justice has accepted the blanket retention of information on everybody’s contacts and movements to safeguard “national security”.
 Following a French court ruling however, the EU Commission wants to make this exception a rule.
 With “security risks” present always and everywhere, data retention could easily be made permanent.
 This perverts EU jurisprudence that protects our fundamental rights to privacy and freedom of expression.

 - IP Data Retention: Perhaps the greatest danger at present results from the European Court of Justice’s recent acceptance of indiscriminate IP data retention, which would allow authorities to retrace the private internet use of any citizen for months and make it possible to identify pseudonyms of people at risk.
 This could endanger whistleblowers and political activists.
 Criminals can easily circumvent this total surveillance by using anonymisation services, but ordinary users would be hit hard by a ban on accessing the Internet anonymously.